 Use this letter to ask for another Individualized Education Program Team (IEPT) for your child.
 You might request another IEPT when you think there is something missing from the plan, when the plan is not being followed, or when you believe that your child needs more or different support in order to be successful.

-Request a Functional Assessment of Behavior and Positive Behavior Support Plan (Download template)
+Request a Functional Behavior Assessment and Positive Behavior Support Plan (Download template)

 When a student’s behavior is getting in the way of their learning, you can request an assessment and a plan for positive support and strategies.

 Sample Stay-Put Letter (Download template) Use this letter when a student has been expelled or suspended, and you think it is due to behavior that might be reflect a (potential) disability and a need for support and services.
 This letter requests that an evaluation for special education services happens more quickly, and that the student is reinstated (gets to stay in school) until the evaluation has happened.